- You can make your physique more attractive by improving your muscle proportions according to a formula known as the Grecian Ideal.

 Table of Contents

-Vitruvius’ publication also describes what he felt were the ideal human proportions, and that sacred temples should conform to these proportions.
-In fact, he believed that the human body was imbued with the hidden geometry of the universe itself, and thus was a microcosmic representation of the physical realm.
+In fact, he claimed the human body corresponded to the hidden geometry of the universe itself and thus was a microcosmic representation of the physical realm.

 Visually, it looks like this: